Richard J. Stern Ceramics Building Renovation

 Zhenhai He, Bangmin Nong, Shanwu Huang and Jigang Qin, artists and educators from the GuangXi Arts Institute, Nanning in the GuangXi Provence of Southern China, will be recreating the working environment that was so influential and productive for the groups inaugural residency at the QuinZhou NiXing Pottery Factory in QuinZhou, China in the summer of 2013.

-While in the United States, the Chinese professors will work with Jessie Fisher, associate professor of painting at KCAI, Misty Gamble, assistant professor of foundation at the KCAI; Scott Seebart, lecturer in painting, at KCAI and the University of Missouri-Kansas City; and Leandra Urrutia, associate professor of ceramics at the Memphis School of Art.
+While in the United States, the Chinese professors will work with Jessie Fisher, associate professor of painting at KCAI, Misty Gamble, assistant professor, school of the foundation year at the KCAI; Scott Seebart, lecturer in painting at KCAI; and Leandra Urrutia, associate professor of ceramics at the Memphis School of Art.
+Ross Redmon ('14 ceramics, art history) is Studio Nong Manager.

 These eight artists will visit cultural, artistic and educational institutions, working July 20-27 at the Memphis College of Art then moving to their studio base at KCAI July 28-Aug.
 30.